Alex Gilbert (footballer): 2020–21 season

-2021–22 and loan to Swindon Town
+2021–22 season and loan to Swindon Town

 Gilbert was involved with the first team squad during the 2021–22 pre-season and on transfer deadline day August 2021, he joined League Two club Swindon Town on loan until the end of the 2021–22 season.
 He made 12 appearances prior to the termination of the loan on 4 January 2022.
 Gilbert played the second half of the 2021–22 season with the Brentford B team, with whom he won the London Senior Cup.

-2022–23
+2022–23 season

 The one-year option on Gilbert's contract was taken up at the end of the 2021–22 season and he captained the B team during the 2022–23 season.
 On 8 November 2022, Gilbert won his first senior call-up for nearly two years, for an EFL Cup third round match versus Gillingham and he remained an unused substitute during the shoot-out defeat.
 He was included in the first team squad for its mid-season training camp in Girona and scored in a 2–1 friendly defeat to Bordeaux.
 Half of Gilbert's 16 goals scored during the B team season came in the team's victorious 2022–23 Premier League Cup campaign.
 His performances were recognised with the team's Player of the Year award.

 Gilbert entered discussions over a contract extension at the end of the 2022–23 season, which proved fruitless.
 He departed the club in July 2023 and finished his B team career with 79 appearances.

 Middlesbrough

-2023–24
+2023–24 season

 On 4 July 2023, Gilbert transferred to Championship club Middlesbrough and signed a four-year contract.
 Though he was signed as a free agent, the club was required to pay a compensation fee of "around £1 million", due to his age.
 Gilbert was a regular inclusion on the substitutes' bench during the 2023–24 season, but played just 80 minutes across his 10 substitute appearances in league matches.
 He started in Middlesbrough's final two matches of the season and marked his maiden start for the club with the first senior goal of his career, in a 4–1 victory over Cardiff City on 27 April 2024.

-2024–25 and loan to Charlton Athletic
+2024–25 season and loan to Charlton Athletic

 Though included in most matchday squads, Gilbert appeared sparingly during the first three months of the 2024–25 season, before breaking into the team in a substitute role.
 He made 10 appearances and scored one goal prior to departing to join League One club Charlton Athletic on loan until the end of the 2024–25 season on the final day of the winter transfer window.
 He made 14 appearances during the remainder of Charlton's 2025 Championship play-off final-winning season.